IsaacCespedes/BriefingRoom/project-spec.md

 ### Phase 5: Database (Supabase)

 - [ ] **Task 1: Create tables.**
-  - In the Supabase dashboard, create the `interviews` and `interview_notes` tables with the following schemas:
+  - In the Supabase dashboard, create the `interviews`, `interview_notes`, and `tokens` tables with the following schemas:

   **`interviews`**
   - `id` (uuid, primary key)